Bryant-ZH/Bryant-ZH.github.io/index.md

 # `Bryant-ZH's Portfolio`

-I am a computer science major at CSUF
+This is my home page!
+My name is Bryant and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science.

 [My github profile](https://github.com/Bryant-ZH)

 ### Some labs I have done in the past:

+CPSC 120
+---
 **Lab 3, Part 2**

 >I really enjoyed this part of the lab because it was quite lengthy at the time and seeing it work was awesome.